 - (b) A list of all local ordinances, laws, resolutions, regulations, standards and other requirements applicable to the interconnection to or use of water, sewer, and telecommunication lines in public rights of way that are of a substantive nature, together with a statement that the location of the facility as proposed conforms to all such local substantive requirements, except any that the applicant requests that the Office elect not to apply. - (c) A list of all local substantive requirements identified pursuant to subdivision (a) or (b) of this section for which the applicant requests that the Office elect to not apply to the facility.
-Pursuant to Executive Law Section 94-c, the Office may elect to not apply local substantive requirements if it finds that, as applied to the facility, such requirements are unreasonably burdensome in view of the CLCPA targets and environmental benefits of the facility.
+Pursuant to Executive Law Section 94-c, the Office may elect to not apply, in whole or in part, any local law or ordinance which would otherwise be applicable if it makes a finding that, as applied to the proposed facility, it is unreasonably burdensome in view of the CLCPA targets and the environmental benefits of the proposed facility.
 For each local substantive requirement identified by the applicant, a statement justifying the request shall be provided.
 The statement of justification shall show with facts and analysis the degree of burden caused by the requirement, why the burden should not reasonably be borne by the applicant, that the request cannot reasonably be obviated by design changes to the facility, that the request is the minimum necessary, and that the adverse impacts of granting the request shall be mitigated to the maximum extent practicable consistent with applicable requirements set forth in this Part.
 The statement shall include a demonstration: - (1) For requests grounded in the existing technology, that there are technological limitations (including governmentally imposed technological limitations) related to necessary facility component bulk, height, process or materials that make compliance by the applicant technically impossible, impractical or otherwise unreasonable; - (2) For requests grounded in factors of costs or economics (likely involving economic modeling), that the costs to consumers associated with applying the identified local substantive requirements would outweigh the benefits of applying such provisions; and - (3) For requests grounded in the needs of consumers, that the needs of consumers for the facility outweigh the impacts on the community that would result from refusal to apply the identified local substantive requirements. - (d) A summary table of all local substantive requirements identified pursuant to subdivisions (a) and (b) of this section in two columns listing the provisions in the first column, and a discussion or other showing demonstrating the degree of compliance with the substantive provisions in the second column. - (e) Identification of the city, town, village, county, or State agency qualified by the Secretary of State that shall review and approve the building plans, inspect the construction work, and certify compliance with the New York State Uniform Fire Prevention and Building Code, the Energy Conservation